 What Kind of Photography is to be shot?

-The image above shows how my friend made these thoughts work for him: These days technological industries and internet markets are on a boom and many magazines, newspapers and websites were talking about.
+The image above shows how my friend made these thoughts work for him: These days technological industries and internet markets are on boom and many magazines, newspapers and web sites were talking about.
 I wanted to make a concept image that illustrates “Technology”, so people could use it to illustrate all those articles.

 It was a short-lived theme, and the three images I shot are not among my all-time bestsellers but they netted me about $200 from about 100 downloads.
-If you apply this technique, you will have all your answers on how to make money in the photography business.
 Not much planning or organizing required not much work to follow up on those images.
 And it made $200 from a total effort of $15 and two or three hours: Buying the piggy bank, setting it up, shooting, not much post processing, uploading, keywording.

 Which Websites Should You Follow?